-If a pupil leaves a classroom, we will establish where he or she has gone.
-Teachers must not run after them but will send a message to the senior leadership team for adult support.
+If a pupil leaves a classroom, we will establish where they have gone.
+Teachers must not run after them.
+Teachers will direct a member of the support team who will monitor the child and encourage them to return to the classroom.
+If the behaviour is of concern and unsafe then a message should be sent to the pastoral or senior leadership team for support.

 It is advisable to keep a watchful eye on any child who has taken him or herself out of the school building and possibly out of school grounds unless this provokes the child to run further.
-If a child is no longer on school premises parents will be contacted.
+If a child is no longer on school premises, parents will be contacted.
 If they are not at home the police will be informed (by calling 999) that a pupil has left school and is at risk.